2018 Hyundai Ioniq Review, Ratings, Specs, Prices, and Photos

 With a plug-in hybrid joining hybrid and electric versions, the 2018 Hyundai Ioniq normalizes green powertrains: it’s relatively fun to drive, and doesn’t look strange.

-The 2018 Hyundai Ioniq carries over from its debut year largely unchanged, but with a new member of the lineup.
-It’s a subcompact to compact five-door hatchback that sits between the similarly sized but less expensive Elantra and the larger, pricier Sonata mid-size sedan in price.
-Trim levels are Blue, SEL, and Limited for the high-volume Ioniq Hybrid, and base or Limited for the Electric and the new Plug-In hybrid model added this year.
+The 2018 Hyundai Ioniq doesn't change from last year, but adds a new member to its roster.
+A plug-in hybrid is part of the program and is added to the high-volume hybrid and electric-only model.
+All versions are offered in a five-door hatchback body style, and sit between the Elantra and Sonata in size and price.

+The hybrid version is offered in Blue, SEL, and Limited trim levels, while the electric and plug-in hybrid models are offered in base and Limited trim levels.

 We like the little Ioniq and think Hyundai succeeded in making green cars both normal-looking and more fun to drive than hybrids historically have been.
-That said, the competing Toyota Prius hybrid and Prius Prime plug-in hybrid are better on that front, so Hyundai’s advantage is smaller than it was when the car was first conceived.
+That said, the competing Toyota Prius hybrid and Prius Prime plug-in hybrid have improved greatly in that respect, so Hyundai’s advantage is smaller than it was when the car was first conceived.
 The Ioniq’s design, however, is that of a normal hatchback with a high tail, in vivid contrast to the bizarre lines of the latest Prius.

 We gave the Ioniq a score of 6.2 out of a possible 10 points, with extra points for its superbly intuitive cockpit and controls.
 It rates high on our green scale, too, and as always Hyundai has carefully grouped its features to provide good value for money.
 (Read more about how we rate cars.)